Planners Secure Zoning Reform Win in Massachusetts

 H.5250 eliminates barriers by lowering the voting threshold required for a municipality to adopt a zoning ordinance or amendments from two-thirds to a simple majority.
 It increases multi-dwelling units by creating a special permit for authorizing multi-family housing, accessory dwelling units, or mixed-use development by increasing the allowed density and decreasing the required amount of parking.

 The law also includes a smart growth zoning incentive known as Chapter 40R, which will reward towns for allowing mixed-use and multifamily zoning.
-Notably, it gives towns the choice for how and where to do so.
+Notably, it gives towns the choice of how and where to do so.

 The new law will also boost housing opportunities by requiring multifamily zoning permitted without age restrictions and suitable for families with children to be within half a mile of a commuter rail station, subway, ferry terminal, or bus station.